wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_redshift.md

 5. Click **Connect**.

-6. Select one or more tables to import as Data Assets.
+6. Select one or more tables or views to import as Data Assets.

 7. Click **Add x Asset(s)**.